treydock/gpfs_exporter/README.md

 * `--collector.mmlssnapshot.get-size` - Pass this flag to collect snapshot sizes.
 This operation could take a long time depending on filesystem size, consider using `gpfs_mmlssnapshot_exporter` instead.

 The exporter `gpfs_mmlssnapshot_exporter` is provided to allow snapshot collection, including size (with `--collector.mmlssnapshot.get-size`) to be collected with cron rather than a Prometheus scrape through the normal exporter.

+### mmlsfileset

+* `--collector.mmlssnapshot.filesystems` - A comma separated list of filesystems to collect.
+Default is to collect all filesystems listed by `mmlsfs`.

+**NOTE**: This collector does not collect used inodes.
+To get used inodes look at using the [mmrepquota](#mmrepquota) collector.

 ## Sudo